planariangames/mettlecore/METTLE_Core_Hacks_Troika!.md

 >- **Second Sight**: Anyone with GNOSIS has Second Sight as well.
 If they focus upon a person they can detect any magical influence.
 This extends to a number of Zones equal to their GNOSIS.
 No Check unless the magic is being squirrelly for some reason.

 >- **Undo**: Anyone with a GNOSIS has the Undo ability as well.
 This costs double the usual Mettle and is vs. the Gnosis of the original caster.
 If Undoing a Spell they know, they may add their bonus to the attempt.
-Lasting Spells with Edge are that much harder to Undo.
+Lasting Spells with Edge are that much harder to Undo, and Instant Spells can only be Undone by holding your Action during Initiative.

+Like most additional Attributes, Gnosis does not have a Descriptor.

 ### New Action: Cast
 Casting a Spell is a reckless choice every time; a thumb in the eye of the gods.
 Unlike regular actions that only require a Check if the Guide steps in, casting a Spell always flirts with disaster.
 After Spending the Mettle cost, Check Gnosis versus whatever is used to resist the Spell.
 Many are unresisted, with a Difficulty of zero!
 Others are unlikely hail-Mary gambits with a high Difficulty.
 Checks can be made with a relevant CONCEPT if well-justified, for example by having those Spells in their description.